siraaris/roon-extension-cdsp/README.md

 This extension connects to your CamillaDSP's instalnce via WebSocket, and allows Roon to control volume in-app.

-This is an alternative to controlling CammillaDSP's volume via Camilla Backend and GUI.
+This is an alternative to controlling CammillaDSP's volume via CamillaDSP's Backend and GUI.

 Make sure to configure CamillaDSP to start with a WebSockets by specifying --port=.